 Forms examples: 'Opening a maintenance ticket', 'Reimbursement form', 'Stock order', 'Reporting a speed ticket'.

 Advantages: With ticketing forms, every team member can fill in and document all the relevant information with ease including uploading of supportive images and any other required information.
 All tickets are automatically documented, filed and organized so the team can later respond and act on them as needed.

-As a way of example, James is a controller that is responsible for reimbursing team members on approved expanses.
-When it's time to do payroll, he just looks at his reimbursement form table, and see all the entries from the last month, he can then marks all expanses that were paid and even ask for clarifications from relevant team members if needed.
+As an example, James is a controller that is responsible for reimbursing team members on approved expenses.
+When it's time to do payroll, he just looks at his reimbursement form table, and see all the entries from the last month, he can then marks all expenses that were paid and even ask for clarifications from relevant team members if needed.
 He downloads all invoices for record keeping and moves on to his next task.

 In this article we've covered the value that our powerful Forms feature can bring to your business and your running platforms on Connecteam.

 In addition, we've covered several use cases that could help you take the Forms and utilize it in your company and boost it to the next level!